 Mid century Modern Side Table

 The legs!
 The legs are there again.
 Okay we’re really getting the hang of this mid century modern thing now.
 This simplistic bamboo table would suit a nice lightly colored room.
 An nice little mid mod table for your bedroom indeed.
+This side table would be a great addition to a small apartment.

 Rivet King Street Industrial Floating Side Table Night Stand